On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 "Yes, because I couldn't drive myself".

 "The win in Shanghai was extraordinary.
 Rubens had a huge pressure on him knowing that Michael would start from the pits and could not fight for the first position.
-This result guarantees him the second place and gives us the fourteenth seasonal win out of sixteen races.
+This result guarantees him second place and gives us the fourteenth seasonal win out of sixteen races.
 Once again, Bridgestone provided us with fantastic tyres".

 The General Manager of Ferrari recalls the importance of the Chinese showcase for commercial and image reasons, especially for the Fiat Group.